Outcomes and research

 Finding the best ways to control pain

-At Children’s, we focus on research and creative ways to make a difference in the child’s experience of pain.
+At Children’s Minnesota, we focus on research and creative ways to make a difference in the child’s experience of pain.
 From improving the child’s experience of pain with “pokes” to improving pain management with painful conditions and surgery, we are always looking for the best approaches for pain control.
 We adopt cutting-edge technologies, ask children and parents for their ideas and review evidence based practice within the field of pain.
 Our research is completely kid and family-focused.

-Children’s is engaged in many types of research, including investigator-initiated studies (led by a Children’s clinician), as well as externally sponsored multi-center trials, observational studies and registries.
+Children’s Minnesota is engaged in many types of research, including investigator-initiated studies (led by a Children’s clinician), as well as externally sponsored multi-center trials, observational studies and registries.
 Within the pain program we’re also involved in many types of research studies of pain medications, outcome studies for children with chronic pain and quality improvement projects to improve procedural pain.

 Examples of these exciting research studies include:

 - Education in Palliative and End-of-life Care Pediatrics (EPEC-Pediatrics) aims to improve access to, and quality of, comprehensive pediatric palliative care for children with advanced cancer and other life-threatening conditions.
 PI: Stefan Friedrichsdorf, MD

 - Eliminating needle pain in children: A multisite program to reduce painful needle procedure experiences in the pediatric inpatient setting.
 This project is aimed at creating a high quality tool kit that can be applied to various clinical environments utilizing best practices techniques for needle pain management in the pediatric inpatient setting.
 PI: Stefan Friedrichsdorf, MD